 Garcinia kola, Phytochemistry, Pharmacological action

 INTRODUCTION: Medicinal plants occupy an important place in the therapeutic arsenal of humans.
-According to the world health organization over 80% of the world’s population, mostly in poor and less develop countries depend on traditional plant-based medicines for their primary health care needs 1.
-Infectious diseases are the number one causes of death accounting for approximately one half of all deaths in tropical countries.
+According to the world health organization over 80% of the world’s population, mostly in poor and less developed countries depend on traditional plant-based medicines for their primary health care needs 1.
+Infectious diseases are the number one causes of death accounting for approximately one-half of all deaths in tropical countries.
 Many infectious diseases are known to have been treated with herbal remedies throughout the history of mankind 2.

-It produces brownish yellow gum resin called xanthone that is used commercially as pigment, and it also has some value in timber industry.
+It produces brownish yellow gum resin called xanthone that is used commercially as a pigment, and it also has some value in the timber industry.
 The fruit has been used in Indian cuisines to flavor curries, preserve fish and as a condiment 10.
-In view of the enormous relevance of G. kola in folkloric medicine, the present review focuses on the up-to-date experimental research covering the phytochemistry, pharmacology, and therapeutic studies on G. kola toward identification of further research gaps.
+Given the enormous relevance of G. kola in folkloric medicine, the present review focuses on the current experimental research covering the phytochemistry, pharmacology, and therapeutic studies on G. kola toward identification of further research gaps.

-The seed have pharmacological potency in treating stomachache, gastritis 20, venereal diseases, nervous system disorder 21 and laryngitis 22.
-The aim of the present review is to highlight the ethnomedicinal uses, phytochemical and pharmacological investigations reported on all parts of Garcinia kola, and to explain the multifaceted role of this medicinal plant.
+The seed has pharmacological potency in treating stomachache, gastritis 20, venereal diseases, nervous system disorder 21 and laryngitis 22.
+The present review aims to highlight the ethnomedicinal uses, phytochemical and pharmacological investigations reported on all parts of Garcinia kola, and to explain the multifaceted role of this medicinal plant.

 The genus Garcinia includes more than 300 species and belongs to the family Clusiaceae.
 The genus is a native of Asia and Africa.
 They are evergreen polygamous trees, shrubs, and herbs.
-About 35 species are reported to exist in India, many of which are endemic and economically important with immense medicinal properties 23.
-In Eastern part of West Africa, there are over fifty species of kola.
-In Nigeria, there are about twenty three species, out of which five are edible 24.
+About 35 species are reported to exist in India, many of which are endemic and economically crucial with immense medicinal properties 23.
+In the Eastern part of West Africa, there are over fifty species of kola.
+In Nigeria, there are about twenty-three species, out of which five are edible 24.

 Garcinia kola is a perennial crop growing in the forest, distributed throughout West and Central Africa 25.
-G. kola is also found distributed in the forest zone of Sierra Leone, Ghana, Cameroon and other West African countries, particularly in Nigeria were it is common in the south western states and Edo state 26.
+G. kola is also found distributed in the forest zone of Sierra Leone, Ghana, Cameroon, and other West African countries, particularly in Nigeria where it is common in the southwestern states and Edo state 26.
 Amongst the African genera, Garcinia is characterized by the dioecism of its species and hence its unisexual flowers, the presence of a foveola at the base of the petiole, the peltate stigma, the ovary with a single apical ovule per locule and the berry-like fruit 27.

-Botanically known as Garcinia kola, commonly called bitter kola and belongs to the family guttiferae/ clusiaceae.
+Vernacular Name: Botanically known as Garcinia kola, commonly called bitter kola and belongs to the family Guttiferae/ Clusiaceae.
 In Nigeria it is called oje in Bokyi; edun in Edo (Bini); adu in Edo (Esan); efiari in Efik; efrie in Ejagham-ekin; cida goro or namijin goro in Hausa; efiat in lbibio; emiale in Icheve; igoligo in Idoma; akaan in Ijo-izon; okain in Isekiri and orogbo in Yoruba.
 In Ibo it is called by many names such as aki-ilu, adu, agbuilu, akara-inu, ugugolu, aku ilu, akuruma, ugolo 28.

-Garcinia kola has been recognized as an indigenous medicinal plant found in the rain forest of Central and Western Africa, especially Benin, Cameroon, Democratic Republic of Congo, Cote D’ivoire, Gabon, Ghana, Liberia, Nigeria, Senegal and Sierra Leone 29.
-Garcinia kola is a medium sized tree, but sometimes growing up to 12 m tall and 1.5 m wide.
+Taxonomy: Garcinia kola has been recognized as an indigenous medicinal plant found in the rain forest of Central and Western Africa, especially Benin, Cameroon, Democratic Republic of Congo, Cote d'Ivoire, Gabon, Ghana, Liberia, Nigeria, Senegal and Sierra Leone 29.
+Garcinia kola is a medium-sized tree, but sometimes growing up to 12 m tall and 1.5 m wide.
 It is a spreading forest tree with dense and heavy crown; the bole is straight, the bark is greenish-brown, thick and smooth.
 It has broad leaves, 5-10 cm long, paired at the end of twigs, broadly elliptic, very shortly acuminate, cuneate, shiny above and leathery with very distinct resinous yellow canal.
 The leaf has ten pairs of lateral nerves with very obscure venation between; the midrib is prominent at the underside; petiole is much thickened; the stalk is stout, finely hairy in young leaves.
-It bears male and female flowers seperately, usually between December, March, and May-August.
+It bears male and female flowers separately, usually between December, March, and May-August.
 The female flower is yellow and fleshy, globose, 1.5 cm wide; the male flower is smaller but with more prominent stamens (4 bundles), 4 sepals, 4 greenish-white petals.
 It fruits between July-October 29.
 It produces characteristic large fruits (6 cm in diameter), reddish yellow, skin peach-like; containing 3-4 seed coated brown with branched line embedded in an orange-colored pulp; kernels are pale with resin pockets, seeds obtusely 3-sided, up to 3.8 cm by over 1.3 cm, showing a small resinous line when cutting across 30.

 FIG. 2: SEEDS OF G. KOLA

-The chemical constituents of G. kola seed and hull had been studied by means of gas liquid chromatography and High Performance Liquid Chromatography.
-The seed oil composed of fatty acid and amino acid derivatives, namely meristic, pentadecanoic, margaric, trans-palmitoleic, cis-vaccenic, cis-oleic, cis-linoleic, α-linolenic, threonine, tyrosine, methionine, serine, histisdine and alanine.
+The chemical constituents of G. kola seed and hull had been studied using gas-liquid chromatography and High-Performance Liquid Chromatography.
+The seed oil composed of fatty acid and amino acid derivatives, namely meristic, pentadecanoic, margaric, trans-palmitoleic, cis-vaccenic, cis-oleic, cis-linoleic, α-linolenic, threonine, tyrosine, methionine, serine, histidine and alanine.
 The hull yielded the following fatty acid and amino acid derivatives, pentadecanoic, margaric, pentadecanoic, myristoleic, cis-palmitoleic, cis-vaccenic and eicosadienoic, methionine, tyrosine, histidine, and arginine 40.

 FIG. 4: SOME CHEMICAL CONSTITUENTS OF G. KOLA

 Medicinal Value of Garcinia kola: Almost all parts of Garcinia kola are used in traditional system of medicine for the treatment of various ailments in humans.
-The leaf, seed, bark stem, fruit and root of G. kola have significant medicinal properties as described below.
+The leaf, seed, bark stem, fruit, and the root of G. kola have significant medicinal properties as described below.

 Therapeutic Applications of Garcinia Kola: